 Tuscany is Italy’s most renowned region for natural beauty and artistic landscapes.
 Between the acres of vineyards and the rolling hills, this area of the country is drop dead gorgeous.
-Spending a large portion of your Italian vacation here is highly recommended as there are so many things to see and do.
 Tuscany is dotted with fantastic cities, medieval towns, and tiny mountain villages.
 The food culture is immense and the selection of art and history is quite impressive.
 If you’re visiting Tuscany and aren’t sure where to start, we’ve come up with a handy guide to some of the most beautiful cities in the region.

 This postcard-perfect town can be found between Tuscany and Lazio.
-The entire city looks like it was carved out of a rock face by the Etruscan people who once used this place as a settlement.
-It’s certainly a gem that’s a bit off-the-beaten path.
-And while it may be small, the winding alleyways, stone archways, and cobblestone streets make it feel like a grand adventure to explore.
-Pitigliano is known for its collection of grand synagogues so make sure to give those a visit before you leave.
+The entire city looks like it was carved out of a rock face by the Etruscan people, who once used this place as a settlement.
+It’s certainly a gem that’s a bit off the beaten path.
+While it may be small, the winding alleyways, stone archways, and cobblestone streets make it feel like a grand adventure to explore.
+Pitigliano is known for its collection of grand synagogues, so make sure to give those a visit before you leave.

 This small, colorful city can be found on top of the Tuscan hills.
 The views here are incredible, especially when looking out over the rolling hills and vineyards.
 It’s located just outside of Florence, which makes it a great city for a day trip.
-Arezzo is a top spot to see Florentine architecture, outside of Florence, and offers tons of natural beauty.
+Arezzo is a top spot to see Florentine architecture outside of Florence, and offers tons of natural beauty.
 If you want to see the city at its best, make sure to visit in the summer.
 Those stopping by in July will be met with plenty of live entertainment and markets.
-It’s not a very popular stop for tourists so you can expect to soak up lots of authentic, local culture amongst real Italians.
+It’s not a very common stop for tourists, so you can expect to soak up lots of authentic, local culture amongst local residents.

 Named after Pope Pius II, this city was designed to look like the ideal Renaissance town.
 It was listed as a World UNESCO Heritage Site, and is considered one of Tuscany’s most scenic hill towns.
 The charming city is dotted with colorful gardens, beautiful works of architecture, and lots of history.
 Make sure to visit Piazza Pio II, the main town square and the location of some of the city’s best buildings.
 Highlights include the Duomo di Pienza, Palazzo Piccolomini, and Cappella della Madonna di Vitaleta, which is a famous chapel that can be reached just outside the city by car.
 After a long day of sightseeing, reward yourself with some of the fantastic food and wine on offer in the restaurants.